-Sidewall Crack

-The first signs of compression flex break in the lower sidewall can appear on the outside sidewall or the inside liner.
+Sidewall Crack - The first signs of compression flex break in the lower sidewall can appear on the outside sidewall or the inside liner.
 This photo shows a crack developing in lower sidewall.
-Action: Remove from service if fabric is visible.

-Liner Crack

-The first signs of a compression flex break can also appear on the inside liner.
+Liner Crack - The first signs of a compression flex break can also appear on the inside liner.
 This condition will also be apparent by tire pressure loss.
-This pressure loss then magnifies the problem, resulting in sidewall rupture.
-Action: Remove from service.
+This pressure loss then magnifies the problem, resulting in sidewall blowout.

-Massive Separation

-During the creation of a sidewall or liner crack, the carcass plies on the inside become severely deteriorated, along with massive separations.
-This results in possible sidewall rupture.
-Action: Remove from service.
+Massive Separation - During the creation of a sidewall or liner crack, the carcass plies on the inside become severely deteriorated, along with massive separations.
+This results in possible sidewall blowout.

 These three photographs show the stages of progression.
-Never mistake these conditions for simply a sidewall or liner crack, as a sidewall rupture is imminent.
+Never mistake these conditions for simply a sidewall or liner crack, as a blowout is imminent.